 4.5 Inter-Basin Exchange

-Interbasin exchange through synoptically forced and or thermally driven circulations may play an important role in the import and export of pollutants, pollutant precursors, and oxidants.
+Inter-basin exchange through synoptically forced and or thermally driven circulations may play an important role in the import and export of pollutants, pollutant precursors, and oxidants.
 Initial plans to place additional equipment at the Jordan Narrows could not be realized due to limited funding.
-Nevertheless, data from MesoWest stations, TRAX-based measurements, and large gradients in pollutants between the Salt Lake and Utah Basins can indicate the role of such interbasin exchange processes.
+Nevertheless, data from MesoWest stations, TRAX-based measurements, and large gradients in pollutants between the Salt Lake and Utah Basins can indicate the role of such inter-basin exchange processes.

-Initial analysis shows that ammonia concentrations at HW are associated with periods of interbasin exchange.
+Initial analysis shows that elevated ammonia concentrations at HW are associated with periods of inter-basin exchange.
 During most nights during the UWFPS study, a period of southerly flow was observed by a Utah Department of Transportation Weather station in the Jordan Narrows gap (Fig. 10).
 However, periods when that exchange persisted for longer time periods were also observed.
 The following periods were identified as having both a PCAP and significant prolonged south-to-north (from Utah Valley into Salt Lake Valley) from Mesowest observations (Fig. 11): January 17-20, 28-31 and Feb 1-2 2017.